Despeñaperros Pass: Railway pass

 The construction of the rail line into Andalusia began in 1859, when the Madrid-Zaragoza-Alicante Railway Company (MZA) started its expansion there.
 In April of the same year, MZA won the concession to build a railway from Alcázar de San Juan to Ciudad Real and began construction work, which was completed in March 1861.
 While these works were taking place, in October 1860, MZA was awarded the state concession for the construction of a railway line between Manzanares and Córdoba.

 This new railway, with a planned length of 243.6 km, would cross the Despeñaperros pass and the Guadalquivir valley.
 Due to the orographic difficulties encountered by the construction company, the works on the Manzanares-Córdoba section were not completed until September 1866, when the line was opened to traffic.

 The railway line crosses the Despeñaperros gorge through a series of tunnels that take advantage of the river's furrow.
 These tunnels make it possible to avoid topographical difficulties and guarantee the continuity of the railway line.
 Some of the most notable tunnels are the Despeñaperros Tunnel, the Vadollano Station and the San Bartolomé Tunnel.

 The Despeñaperros Tunnel, with a length of approximately 2.5 kilometres, is one of the longest tunnels in the railway line.
 The train enters the tunnel at the transition between the province of Jaén and Ciudad Real.

 The siding at Las Correderas, the bridges over the Arroyo de Despeñaperros, the Santa Elena Tunnel, Despeñaperros Bridge No. 5, the Calancha Tunnel, the long metal bridge at Las Guarizas, the Vilches Tunnel and the viaduct at Vadollano station are significant landmarks on the railway route through the Despeñaperros Pass.

 The Despeñaperros Pass was an important link between central and southern Spain for many years, facilitating the transport of passengers and large quantities of goods from the southern ports to the peninsular interior.
 Nowadays, the New Railway Access to Andalusia(NAFA) absorbs a large amount of Andalusian railway traffic, most of it being high-speed trains.

-Today, the trains that run through the pass are the Madrid-Jaén, Madrid-Almería and Cádiz-Barcelona routes, as well as various freight trains.
+Today, the trains that run through the pass are the Madrid-Jaén and Cádiz-Barcelona routes, as well as various freight trains.